EXCLUSIVE-Luxembourg banks told to freeze Ecuador assets amid Perenco dispute, documents show

 "Perenco has to date, more than one year later, still not received a single dollar from Ecuador," Perenco said in a statement on Monday, adding it will "take steps to enforce its payments rights against Ecuador in Luxembourg and other jurisdictions."

 The ministry of economy in Ecuador and the energy ministry were not immediately available to comment outside of regular business hours.
-Global law firm Hogan Lovells, legal advisors to Ecuador on U.S. law, was not immediately available to comment when called in London and Luxembourg.
+Global law firm Hogan Lovells, legal advisors to Ecuador on U.S. law, declined to comment.

 A spokesperson at the London office for Cleary Gottlieb Steen & Hamilton LLP's, legal advisers to the dealer manager on Ecuador's eurobonds, did not immediately respond to a request for comment.